 Harper’s policy of exhausting his opponents in court with taxpayer money is reaffirmed in09OTTAWA423: The court labeled Abdelrazik “as much a victim of international terrorism as the innocent persons whose lives have been taken by recent barbaric acts of terrorists.”
 As in a similar ruling on the government’s responsibility to seek the repatriation of Canadian detainee at Guantanamo Bay Omar Khadr, the government is likely to appeal this unfavorable ruling.

 Two things come up repeatedly in the cables for Khadr and all other cases related to the US “War on Terror”.
 One, the Canadian government’s complete contempt for the Canadian people and courts, and two, the idea that the Canadian government can do as it pleases because the Canadian people will not care.

 From the Documentary You Don’t Like the Truth

 The following two videos are the excerpts from the documentation that Khadr’s lawyers fought to the Supreme Court to obtain access to, of which the state cables said “The apparent hope of Khadr’s Canadian and U.S. lawyers that dramatic footage of Khadr’s tears and complaints about sleep deprivation in his meeting with CSIS officials would create a groundswell of more favorable public opinion and impel the government to reverse course seems to have failed. … competing joys of the all-too-brief Canadian summer essentially have kept any genuine pressure off the government.”

 Omar Khadr Part 1 of 4: “Omar Khadr is a lovely young man”

-Omar Khadr Part 2 of 4: Canada, the entire world is still watching
+Omar Khadr Part 3 of 4: “The world doesn’t get it”

 Omar Khadr Part 4 of 4: “Punitive post-conviction confinement”